AdaCore/training_material/courses/comprehensive_rust_training/160_lifetimes/04_exercise.rst

 Fully parsing a protobuf message requires knowing the types of the fields, indexed by their field numbers.
-That is typically provided in a :rust:`proto` file.
+That is typically provided in a :filename:`proto` file.
 In this exercise, we'll encode that information into :rust:`match` statements in functions that get called for each field.

 We'll use the following proto: